-In Table 5, the influence of clouds on ozone, NO_v and CO burdens, as well as on the concentration of OH and the lifetime of methane, is shown by subtracting the values calculated for each cloud treatment (AVG, RAN, LIN) from the values calculated with a 20 cloud-free atmosphere.
+In Table 5, the influence of clouds on ozone, NO_x and CO burdens, as well as on the concentration of OH and the lifetime of methane, is shown by subtracting the values calculated with a cloud-free atmosphere from the values calculated for each cloud treatment (AVG, RAN, LIN).
 AVG represents the run using the seasonal mean cloudiness (mentioned in Sect.
 4.1).
 LIN is the common cloud handling employed by many CTMs, which assumes that a cloud covers the entire horizontal grid and its optical depth is averaged over the clear and cloudy areas of the grid.
 Finally, RAN represents the approximate random overlap scheme.
-The OH global mean concentration is mass 25 weighted, as described by Lawrence et al. (2001).
-All the results in Table 5 are annual count, consistent with previous studies.
-As also found by Liu et al. (2006), the global effect is small, due to fact that above cloud increases in OH cancel out with below cloud decreases.
-The largest, though modest (2.5%), increase is found when the AVG or the LIN cloud handling is used.
-LIN and AVG usually overestimate optical depths, thus 5 enhancing the effect of clouds.
-These results for OH are closer to Liu et al. (2006), who used Fast-J, rather to Tie et al. (2003b) who found a much larger effect on OH (80-
+The OH global mean concentration is mass weighted, as described by Lawrence et al. (2001).
+All the results in Table 5 are annual and global averages/totals.